LxrdShadow/yume/README.md

 Because sometimes we can't sleep.
 Because the internet is noisy.
 Because manga saved us once, and we want to hold on to those pages.

 ## 🧘 License

 MIT.
 Do what you want, just don’t blame me if it becomes sentient.

 ---

+It still needs many improvements, mainly a better user experience (a little more user friendliness) and performance.
+So if you have ideas, please consider forking the repo, make your changes and submit a pull request.

+---